Flipper's Roller Boogie Palace

 Flipper's Roller Boogie Palace is a seasonal outdoor roller skating rink that opened in April 2022 in New York City's Rockefeller Center.
-It marks the revival of the original Flipper's, which operated in Los Angeles from 1979 to 1981 and was dubbed "Studio 54 on wheels" by actor Jaclyn Smith.
+It marks the revival of the original Flipper's, which operated as a roller disco in Los Angeles from 1979 to 1981 and was dubbed "Studio 54 on wheels" by actor Jaclyn Smith.

 The Original Flipper's (1979–81)

 Flipper's Roller Boogie Palace was founded in 1979 by Ian "Flipper" Ross in West Hollywood, Los Angeles.
 It was housed inside a golden-domed art deco building on the corner of Santa Monica Boulevard and La Cienega, the site of a former bowling alley.

 The family-owned roller rink attracted an eclectic mix of skaters, from local drag queens and punk rockers to celebrities and exhibitionists who took advantage of Flipper's lax dress code.
 Prince wore "stockings, pumps [and] silky little bikini underwear" when he performed there on March 31, 1981 during his Dirty Mind Tour.
 Other celebrities who rolled into Flipper's over the years included the Go-Go's, who performed regularly on a mid-rink stage, Elton John, Sting, Kareem Abdul-Jabbar, Margaux Hemingway, Robin Williams, Cher, Jane Fonda and Chic's Nile Rodgers, who often skated to the rink from his nearby home to DJ.

 Their visits are chronicled in Liberty Ross’ 2021 book "Flipper's Roller Boogie Palace 1979-81," a visual history of the roller disco that Vogue magazine once called "the West Coast's hottest nightspot."

 The original Flipper's closed in October 1981.